 DIABDX indicates whether each person had ever been diagnosed with diabetes (excluding gestational diabetes).
-Beginning in 2008, the age of diagnosis for diabetes (DIABAGED) is included in this file.
+The age of diagnosis for diabetes (DIABAGED) is included in this file.
 This variable is top-coded to 85 years of age.

 Starting in Panel 12, a new item was added to the PC section (PC02A - REFDIAB).
-This item allows the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB = 2).
+This item allows the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB

+= 2).
 Respondents were not prompted to confirm or deny the report of diabetes; REFDIAB was set to "2" (Person Does Not Have Diabetes) only if the respondent offered the information, and DIABDX is set to "No" (2).

-Each person who said they had received a diagnosis of diabetes was asked to complete a special self-administered questionnaire.
+Each person said to have received a diagnosis of diabetes was asked to complete a special self-administered questionnaire.
 The documentation for this questionnaire appears in the Diabetes Care Survey (DCS) section of the documentation.